webserver binding configuration

 For the best balance of performance, security, and compatibility with a wide variety of clients, we recommend generating an RSA2048 key.
 Under no circumstances should RC4 be used.
 The most ergonomic way to generate a self-signed key is via the JDK's keytool, by using the following command and following the prompts that appear.
 This command will generate a 2048-bit RSA key so use as the server's private key, and convert it to the appropriate format to be consumed by Quine (a Java keystore file):

-Generally, the tooling used to interact with Quine's keystore is the same as the tooling used for managing Apache Tomcat's keystore.
+Generally, the tooling used to interact with Quine's keystore is the same as the tooling used for managing any Java application's keystore; for example, Apache Tomcat, Kafka, or Cassandra.
 Many resources are available online describing different ways of interacting with Java keystores, including how to import and export keys from other common formats like X.509, or generate certificate signing requests (CSRs) to endorse generated certificates elsewhere along a chain of trust.
-In addition, keytool's built-in documentation (viewable with man keytool) provides an exhaustive reference for the breadth of command-line arguments available.
+In addition, keytool's built-in documentation (viewable with man keytool) provides a reference for many of the command-line arguments available.